eBUS/ttyebus/README.md

 Install
 --------
 * Before using this software, the resources of the PL011 UART normally allocated by the ttyAMA0 device must be freed.
- - Type "cat /sys/firmware/devicetree/base/model" to see what kind of hardware you have.
+ - To see what hardware you have, type:

+    > cat /sys/firmware/devicetree/base/model

  - On ***Rasperry Pi 3*** and ***Raspberry Pi 4***, append a line "dtoverlay=pi3-miniuart-bt" to /boot/config.txt.
 This will exchange the UART and the Mini-UART so the Mini-UART is connected to the bluetooth and the UART to the GPIO pins.

     > sudo echo "dtoverlay=pi3-miniuart-bt" >> /boot/config.txt